umerx-github/kafkajs-client/README.md

 `npm version <update_type>`

-2. Run `npm publish`.
+2. Commit and push.
+Jenkins is configured to build and publish the package to npm on every push to the `main` branch.

-3. Go to your package page (`https://npmjs.com/package/<package>`) to check that the package version has been updated.
+3. Check your package page (`https://www.npmjs.com/package/@umerx/kafkajs-client`) to check that the package version has been updated.